mathesar-foundation/mathesar/docs/docs/installation/guided-install/index.md

 # Guided installation

+!!! warning "Deprecated"
+    The following installation method is deprecated and is no longer supported by Mathesar.
+We encourage you to use supported methods like [Docker](../docker/index.md) or [Docker Compose](../docker-compose/index.md) to install Mathesar.
+If you are currently using this installation method follow these [instructions](../../administration/upgrade.md#installed-from-guided-install) to upgrade.

 Our install script guides you through a series of prompts to install Mathesar.
 The script sets up Mathesar using Docker Compose [under the hood](./under-the-hood.md).

 !!! warning "Limitations"